uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 # Description

-Big lab!
 This lab contains two phases.
 In Phase One, you will build a simple Django website.
-Understand the fundamentals of Django's MVC architecture using the built in models and views.
+Understand the fundamentals of Django's MVC architecture using the built-in models and views.
 In Phase Two, you will deploy the Django application to [Heroku](https://www.heroku.com/).
 Understand the reasoning behind Platform as a Service (PaaS) businesses like Heroku.
 You may follow the official documentation.

 ## Learning Goals